brugal/wolfcamql/README-wolfcam.txt

 * cg_useScoresUpdateTeam  hack for ql/minqlx bug not updating player config strings correctly.
 Players can be shown on the wrong team and this will update the player teams from the score commands.

-* r_opengl2_overbright  enables original opengl2 for overbright handling
+* r_opengl2_overbright  enables original opengl2 overbright handling

 ----------